acookson91/watched/README.md

 The point of watched is to make a application that stops you ignoring videos your friends send you and stopping yourself not watching video someone sends you.

+The Watched app is going to look at the youtube events sent.
+Once you add a video for the other player to watch only when they have watched more than 10 seconds of the video, do they see the new video input.

 ## Progress